ChristopherJantzi/DeliciousM0nster/README.md

 ## *Still* more!?!
 How about some quotes I really like:

 From Mass Effect 2
  - "The universe is a dark place.
-I’m trying to make it brighter before I die." --Thane Krios, Mass Effect 2
+I’m trying to make it brighter before I die." --Thane Krios

 Favorite exchange from ST:DS9
  - **Dr. Julian Bashir:** You know, I still have a lot of questions to ask you about your past.